Last fact-checked: 20 March 2020

 The actual time to reach your destination will vary and depend on the number of stopovers and the layover time.
 Some of the approximate flight times to reach Manila from different destinations are:

 Auckland – 14 hours

-People from Britain, Canada, U.S., Australia and EU days can stay for a month without a visa, provided they have a return ticket and passport validity of six months.
+Nationals from the UK, Canada, the US, Australia and EU days can stay for a month without a visa, provided they have a return ticket and passport validity of six months.
 If you plan to stay longer then you can apply locally or apply for a longer visa from your home country.
 If you are coming from another country then it is best to check whether or not you require a visa before arrival.